 how can we help you?

-Our electric motorbikes are supplied with a standard warranty of 2-years and our sustainability pledge to continue to support them and keep them running for as long as possible.
-Read full details on this warranty page ⟶
+All repair service from parts and labour is included in the monthly fee.
+Motorbikes are also supplied with basic insurance and our sustainability pledge to continue to support them and keep them running for as long as possible.

 What maintenance is required?

 An electric motorcycle requires no oil changes, fuel filters, spark plugs or emission checks.
-Instead we offer an optional annual Maintenance Inspection of your vehicle with an Authorised Partner (where available) who will check the battery and electronics systems and implement any available upgrades that improve your motorbike.
+Instead we offer an annual Maintenance Inspection of your vehicle with a Devs garage (where available) who will check the battery and electronics systems and implement any available upgrades that improve your motorbike.

 What licence do I need?

-This is hard to answer, the rules are different everywhere.
-For example, the Type 601 is in European vehicle class "L3e-A1" (like 125cc).
-It is possible to ride A1 with a car licence in the Czech Republic, Slovakia, and several other European states.
-Other countries like Austria, France and the UK require a 1-day basic training course without test.
-Bottom line is that each country has its own conditions and it's best to contact your local driving authorities.
+The Type 601 is in European vehicle class "L3e-A1" (like 125cc).
+It is possible to ride A1 with a B car licence in the Czech Republic.
+Other countries like Austria require a 1-day basic training course without test.
+It's best to contact your local driving authorities as rules can change.
+We require a minimum of 3 years road-registered experience by either car or motorbike.

 What about insurance?